coderentr/coderentr/README.md

 # Hii there ! 🙋‍♂️
 I graduated from Management Information System.
-After that it’s been more than two years I’m working as a programmer.
+After that, it’s been more than three years since I’m working as a programmer.
 Now, I work as a developer of full stack.
 <br>
 <br>